-During September of each school year, Spanish IV, IB, or AP Spanish students with an accumulative grade point average of 3.6 or above in Spanish classes (who are not current members of SHH) are invited to attend a meeting to learn about membership and the application process.
+During September of each school year, Spanish IV, AP Spanish Language and Culture and AP Spanish Literature students with an accumulative grade point average of 3.6 or above in Spanish classes (who are not current members of SHH) are invited to attend a meeting to learn about membership and the application process.
 At this meeting, students are given an information packet which they must complete, outlining their interest and goals in Spanish, as well as other pertinent information.
 Two faculty members (previous Spanish teacher and a teacher of another discipline) will complete character evaluations for students applying.
 The completed necessary application materials, (previous Spanish teacher and/or a teacher of another discipline), must be submitted by the due date established by the Asesora, or chapter sponsor.
 Tapping of new members usually takes place during the school day with a formal evening induction ceremony (conducted in Spanish) in mid-October or early November.